 Double Beam DW-AA320N Atomic Absorption Spectrophotometer (1 Lamp Stand)

-What Are the Applications of Atomic Absorption Spectrophotometer(AAS) in Metal Analysis?
+How is Atomic Absorption Spectrophotometer(AAS) Used in Metal Analysis?

 Atomic absorption spectrophotometers (AAS) are commonly used in the analysis of metals due to their ability to measure the concentration of specific elements accurately.
 Here is how atomic absorption spectroscopy is used for the analysis of metals: